We begin with a speech diagnostic, then create an individualized plan for each client to address their specific goals

 We then move on to the suprasegmentals of intonation and rhythm, again practicing these patterns in controlled and then natural speech.
 I provide feedback and modeling for the target patterns.
 Each week we identify a focus to practice between sessions.
 You will use session videos, the workbook, and custom worksheets to practice the skills introduced in sessions.
 You will learn techniques for breath, voice, listening, and shadowing to employ in your practice.

 Another speech diagnostic is taken again in the final week of the course to quantify improvement.
 With focus, routine practice, and patience, old speech patterns are re-learned and new habits take their place.

-I have over 20 years’ experience teaching American English and accent to speakers of other languages in the workplace, privately, and in community colleges.
-I have worked with students from over 60 language backgrounds.
+Ms. Knoop has over 20 years’ experience teaching American English and accent to speakers of other languages in the workplace, privately, and in community colleges.
+She has worked with students from over 60 language backgrounds.

-I trained as an accent coach, and I hold a Master's degree in TESOL (Teaching English to Speakers of Other Languages) from San Francisco State University (1994).
-In my Master’s program I studied linguistics, phonetics, semantics, pronunciation, and teaching methodology.
+Ms. Knoop trained as an accent coach and holds a Master's degree in TESOL (Teaching English to Speakers of Other Languages) from San Francisco State University.
+She has taken courses in linguistics, phonetics, semantics, pronunciation, and teaching methodology.

-I am fluent and literate in Spanish, and I have lived in South Korea, Mexico, Spain, and Costa Rica.
-A native Californian, I reside in beautiful Sonoma County, north of San Francisco.
+Knoop is fluent and literate in Spanish and has lived in South Korea, Mexico, Spain, and Costa Rica.
+A native of California, she resides in Sonoma County wine country, an hour north of San Francisco.